 Instructions

-- Add the dry ingredients to a large bowl and stir to combine.
+- Add the flour, baking powder, baking soda, cinnamon and optional dash of salt to a large bowl and whisk together to combine.

 - In a separate medium bowl, peel and mash the bananas.
-Add the maple syrup, melted coconut oil, egg, vanilla, and milk.
+Add the maple syrup, melted coconut oil, egg, and vanilla.

 - Add the wet ingredients to the dry ingredients.
 Stir until just combined and no flour is remaining.